satra/intro2nipype/slides.rst

 What we will cover today
 ------------------------

-- overview of Nipype
+- Overview of Nipype
-- semantics of Nipype
+- Semantics of Nipype
-- playing with interfaces
+- Playing with interfaces
-- creating workflows
+- Creating workflows
+- Advanced features
-- writing functions
+- Future directions

 ----